 I’d only been given one day off from rehearsals (to get married) and then the next day, instead of flying off to some exotic locale on a much-deserved Honeymoon, I was back at it, desperately trying to memorize my lines, and get “off-book.”

 Many Council nights are late nights, running well past midnight.
 I missed or skipped meals.
 My days got longer and longer.

 Did I also fail to mention my spouse had a job in a City one hour away?

-Because he was tenured professor in the Engineering Science Department, this would not be job he’d want to give up.
+Because he was a tenured professor in the Engineering Science Department, this would not be a job he’d want to give up.